51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 8. The United States Is Home to Most SaaS Companies in the World

-With a staggering count of nearly 17,000 SaaS firms, the United States leads the pack.
-These companies collectively cater to an impressive 59 million users worldwide.
-The UK and Canada come next, each with around 2,000 SaaS firms.
+With a staggering count of nearly 17,000 software firms, the United States leads the pack.
+These companies collectively cater to an impressive 59 million users worldwide according to Getlatka.
+The UK and Canada come next, each with around 2,000 software-as-a-service firms.
 Close behind, Germany and France each boast about 1,000 of these businesses.

 9. India Has More SaaS Companies Than Any Other Country in Asia

-India stands out in Asia with the highest number of SaaS firms, totaling 994, while China closely follows with 702 businesses in the same sector.
+India stands out in Asia with the highest number of cloud software firms, totaling 994, while China closely follows with 702 businesses in the same sector.
+The Bangalore startup ecosystem alone accounts for a significant portion of India’s software innovation.

 10. Germany’s SaaS Industry Is Growing the Fastest in Europe

-Europe has seen steady growth in its SaaS sector since 2020.
-However, Germany stands out, with its market size rising from $7.56 billion in 2020 to an anticipated $18 billion by 2025.
+Europe has seen steady growth in its cloud software sector since 2020.
+However, Germany stands out, with its market size rising from $7.56 billion in 2020 to an anticipated $18 billion by 2025 according to Statista.
 This number is projected to climb to nearly $18.83 billion in 2027.

 11. U.S. Firms Lead in SaaS Expenditure